Neil Alberico

-Neil Ryan Alberico (born October 7, 1992) is a racing driver from Los Gatos, California, United States.
+Neil Ryan Alberico (born October 7, 1992) is an American racing driver from Los Gatos, California.

 Alberico made his professional debut in the 2012 U.S. F2000 National Championship from JDC Motorsports.
 He returned to the series in 2013 from Cape Motorsports Wayne Taylor Racing.
-In 2014 he moved up the Road to Indy ladder into the Pro Mazda Championship.
+In 2014, he moved up the Road to Indy ladder into the Pro Mazda Championship.